-Mr. Petersen is listed in the 2017 and the four immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Intellectual Property: Trademark & Copyright.
+Mr. Petersen was recognized by The Best Lawyers in America® in 2021 and 2022 for Intellectual Property Litigation and again in 2023 for Copyright Law and Intellectual Property Litigation.
+He is listed in the 2017 and the four immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Intellectual Property: Trademark & Copyright.
 Chambers noted that Joe Petersen “is rapidly gaining an enviable reputation as a “terrific copyright lawyer” and “has a strong practice in the protection and enforcement of trademarks” (2013).
 Mr. Petersen served as co-chair of the New York Chapter of the Copyright Society and regularly publishes on copyright related issues.
-Mr. Petersen was recommended for his copyright expertise in the prestigious 2011, 2012, 2013, 2014, 2015, 2016, 2017 and 2018 Legal 500 US and in 2011, Mr. Petersen was praised as “well regarded” for his knowledge of “cutting edge” copyright issues.
+Mr. Petersen was recommended for his copyright expertise in the prestigious 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2020, 2021 and 2022 Legal 500 US and in 2011, Mr. Petersen was praised as “well regarded” for his knowledge of “cutting edge” copyright issues.
 Mr. Petersen was similarly praised in the 2008 Chambers USA: America's Leading Lawyers for Business for IP Trademark Copyright as being "well versed in copyright and trademark infringement claims, trade secret litigation and domain disputes."
-Mr. Petersen was recognized as an "IP Star" in 2018 and the five years immediately preceding by Managing Intellectual Property magazine.
+Mr. Petersen was recognized as an "IP Star" in 2022 and the nine years immediately preceding by Managing Intellectual Property magazine.
+He is listed in the 2018, 2021 and 2022 editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 Mr. Petersen was recognized in 2017 and each of the four years immediately preceding as a New York "Super Lawyer" in the area of Intellectual Property by Super Lawyers magazine.
-He is listed in the 2018 edition of World Trademark Review 1000 – The World's Leading Trademark Professionals.
-Mr. Petersen is AV® rated by Martindale-Hubbell.*
+He is AV® rated by Martindale-Hubbell.*

 Represents a Fortune 100 financial services company in trademark license negotiations and copyright issues.